This is an artisan, custom website…

 - to suit the devices your website needs to support (ex. responsivity)

 - to be accessible for people with disabilities and their devices

 - to be secure to a degree reasonable for your project

 - to have the needed files for search engines and other factors

-These estimates assume you have no or minimal content to convert, a simple site of some pages and a portfolio and blog, and more than minimal adjustments needed to the theme.
+These estimates assume you have no or minimal content to convert, a simple site of some pages, maybe with a portfolio or blog.

 Interested in talking about web design?